Being sidelined by an injury can leave many of us feeling flat, disoriented and frustrated, sometimes downright depressed and anxious.

 When your misty morning jogs, lunchtime F-45 sessions or evening Zumba classes come to a screeching halt, it can be tough to keep your mental game on course.
 For those who are consistently active or participate in regular sports activities, the effects of an injury can be devastating.

-So whether it’s a sports session, road accident or workplace incident that’s left you struggling, here’s five tips on how to stay mentally fit and strong during the healing or recovery period after a serious injury.
+So whether it’s a sports or gym session, road accident or workplace incident that’s left you struggling, here’s five tips on how to stay mentally fit and strong during the healing or recovery period after a serious injury.

 According to Australian mental health support organisation, Beyond Blue, the physical harm and suffering (as well as emotional trauma) associated with a serious injury can often have an impact on mental health, as it often means you are unable to participate in everyday activities such as work, study and socialising and you may worry about your finances or the future.